What are “Code Words”?

 Mallory Woods uses they/them pronouns and the gender neutral honorific Mx. (pronounced Mix).

 Mallory Woods is a supporter of the LGBTQ+, Queer, POC, Neurodivergent, Trans, and Disabled communities.

 - protecting our trans and queer communities

 - decentralizing Eurocentric histories, narratives, and experiences

-Your gender identity, ethnicity, sexuality, gender expression, body, religion, tears (both happy and sad), culture, experiences, and sensory/bodily needs are safe to have and express during sessions and on all Mallory Woods Coaching platforms should you feel comfortable.
+Your gender identity, ethnicity, sexuality, gender expression, body, religion, tears (both happy and sad), culture, experiences, and sensory/bodily needs are safe to have and express during sessions and on all Mallory Woods Youth Coaching platforms should you feel comfortable.